group with the mountain bikes ready for the malaga pass

 🚐 Pick up in Cuzco

-🚲 Descent by bike to Abra Malaga
+🚲 Descent by bicycle to Abra Malaga pass

 biking down to the malaga pass during the inca jungle trek